Battle of Midtskogen: Battle

-The blockade at Midtskogen was created from stopped civilian cars, some forced off the road with others wedged between and behind them.
+The blockade at Midtskogen consisted of stopped civilian cars, some forced off the road, with others wedged between and behind them.
 Due to the unusually heavy traffic that night, the blockade became over a hundred meters long.

-At around 02:00 on 10 April the German vehicles crashed into the Norwegian roadblock.
+At around 02:00 on 10 April, the German vehicles crashed into the Norwegian roadblock.
 Because of the length of the blockade, the Germans were stopped further west than the Norwegians had originally planned.
 While the Norwegian flanking units were being redeployed, they came under heavy fire from the Germans.
-During the ensuing fire-fight the nearby barn at Midtskogen farm started to burn, after being hit by German illumination rounds, subsequently revealing the Norwegian defenders stationed at the farm.
+During the ensuing firefight, the nearby barn at Midtskogen Farm was hit by German illumination rounds and started to burn, revealing the Norwegian defenders stationed at the farm.

-Unfortunately for the Norwegians, their two machine guns were unable to engage the Germans, due to the distance between their deployment and the fire-fight.
+Unfortunately for the Norwegians, their two machine guns were unable to engage the Germans due to the distance between their deployment and the firefight.
 It was not until the Germans started moving ahead of the blockade that they could open fire; however, due to cold temperatures, the machine guns initially refused to work.
-After frantic efforts the Norwegians managed to get one of the machine guns working, enabling them to give covering fire to the retreating Norwegian forces.
+After frantic efforts, the Norwegians managed to get one of the machine guns working, enabling them to give covering fire to the retreating Norwegian forces.

-The fire-fight continued until 03:00, ending with both forces pulling back.
+The firefight continued until 03:00, ending with both forces pulling back.
 The Norwegians regrouped at Sagstuen, where they were reinforced by units from the Norwegian Military Academy.
 The Germans, with their commander Spiller badly wounded, realized their raid had failed and retreated to Oslo.

 Aftermath

 The casualties on both sides were relatively light.
 The Germans suffered five men killed in action and an unknown number of wounded.
 One of the German fatalities was their military attaché Hauptmann Eberhard Spiller.
 Norwegian losses were three men wounded in action, with at least one being severely wounded.

-The retreat of the German forces gave the Norwegian Cabinet and royal family time to finish the Elverum Authorization, which allowed the Cabinet to temporarily assert absolute authority given that the Storting (the Norwegian Parliament) was no longer able to convene in ordinary session.
-It also gave them the opportunity to escape further from the invading forces.
+The retreat of the German forces gave the Norwegian Cabinet and royal family time to finish the Elverum Authorization, which allowed the Cabinet to temporarily assert absolute authority, given that the Storting (the Norwegian Parliament) was no longer able to convene in ordinary session.
+It also allowed them to escape further from the invading forces.

-On 11 April the nearby town of Elverum was subjected to heavy bombing from German airplanes.
+On 11 April, the nearby town of Elverum was subjected to heavy bombing from German airplanes.

 While the action may have been small, it proved a major boost to Norwegian morale and resolve, which had been very low due to the early German successes in the Norwegian Campaign.